 Taxes under the Federal Insurance Contributions Act (FICA) are composed of the old-age, survivors, and disability insurance taxes, also known as social security taxes, and the hospital insurance tax, also known as Medicare taxes.
 Different rates apply for these taxes.

 The current tax rate for social security is 6.2% for the employer and 6.2% for the employee, or 12.4% total.
 The current rate for Medicare is 1.45% for the employer and 1.45% for the employee, or 2.9% total.
-Refer to Publication 15, (Circular E), Employer's Tax Guide, Chapter 6, for more information, or for agricultural employers refer to Publication 51, (Circular A), Agricultural Employer’s Tax Guide, Chapter 5.
+Refer to Publication 15, (Circular E), Employer's Tax Guide, for more information; or Publication 51, (Circular A), Agricultural Employer’s Tax Guide, for agricultural employers.

 Only the social security tax has a wage base limit.
-The wage base limit is the maximum wage that is subject to the tax for that year.
-For earnings in 2013, this base is $113,700.
-Refer to "What's New" in Publication 15 for the current wage limit for social security wages, or for Agricultural Employers, refer to Publication 51.
+The wage base limit is the maximum wage that's subject to the tax for that year.
+For earnings in 2017, this base is $127,200.
+Refer to "What's New" in Publication 15 for the current wage limit for social security wages; or Publication 51 for agricultural employers.